figtools/figgy.docs/docs/manual/figgy-cloud/standard.md

 terraform workspace new dev
 terraform workspace select dev
 ```
-Depend on your selected Terraform configuration these commands might differ slightly.
+These commands might differ slightly depending on your selected Terraform configurations.

 ### Configure Figgy
 Open up your `01_configure_figgy.tf` file.
 There are some important options in here.
 The comments in the file
 should make it fairly clear what each option means.
+If you need more clarity, see our
-Since you're doing the "Standard Deployment", make sure to set
+[configuration reference](/manual/configuration/figgy-cloud/).
+Since you're doing the "Standard Deployment", make sure to set:

 ```terraform
     auth_type = "standard"
 ```

 **Be sure to take extra care when mapping up your `roles` to `/namespaces`.
 If you make a typo you're going to experience
-issues with Figgy*
+issues with Figgy**

 ### Fill out vars/ files